presence-insights/pi-sample-nodejs-eventing/README.md

 ## Running this code

-Use the following guide to set up a Node.js app on Bluemix: [Setting up a Node.js app](https://www.stage1.ng.bluemix.net/docs/starters/nodejs/index.html)
+Use the following guide to set up a Node.js app on Bluemix: [Setting up a Node.js app](https://www.ng.bluemix.net/docs/starters/nodejs/index.html)

 After this program has been set up on Bluemix follow these steps to finish the setup:

-1. Downlaod the Node.js code that Bluemix generated for your new Node.js app
+1. Download the Node.js code that Bluemix generated for your new Node.js app
 2. Replace the manifest.yml file from this project with the manifest.yml file from Bluemix
 3. Open a command prompt and navigate to the folder ony your machine that this code is in
 4. Type `cf push` and wait for the setup to complete